Raelifin/sumibli/raw/basics.md

 |Wendy|thuan
 |Hayley|thaih
 (or maybe "thail")
-|Max|thuam
-(or maybe "thum")
+|Max|tham

 When using a pronoun to refer to a normal Sumibli noun, it's typical to use "i" or "u" sounds depending on the orientation of the noun, and use the first consonant in the noun phrase.
 Thus if we want a pronoun for taxonomy, we could use "this" (short for "isumibli").
 Sometimes the first vowel is pushed in to make a dipthong like "thius".

 |pronghorn|ikaigi|thik
 |prowling|ukaingla|thuk

-To use a pronoun as a stand-in for a Sumibli name, we usually take the first vowel(s), and follow it by the consonant immediately after that vowel.
+To use a pronoun as a stand-in for a Sumibli name, we usually take the first vowel(s), and follow it by the consonant immediately 🔈after💬 that vowel.
 For example "Sumibli" would be shortened to "thum".
-If a Sumibli name is very short, such that no secondary consonant appears, we typically choose the first consonant.
+If a Sumibli name is very short, such that no secondary consonant appears, we typically choose the first consonant instead.

 |Pavu|thav
 |Pai|thaip

-To help associate pronouns with their subjects, sometimes a writer or speaker will add a pronoun after a name or compound using "halth [pronoun] tsh" to indicate that it's the shortened form.
+To help associate pronouns with their subjects, sometimes a writer or speaker will add a pronoun after a name or compound using "halth [pronoun] ch" to indicate that it's the shortened form.
 See 🔗\📖 the full spec💬 for details on "halth".

-|🎏ith _Roberto_ halth \"thaub tsh\" la pa|ith 🔈Roberto💬 halth
+|🎏ith _Roberto_ halth \"thab ch\" la pa|ith 🔈Roberto💬 halth
-thaub tsh la pa|🔈Roberto💬 ("Aub") is a person
+thab ch la pa|🔈Roberto💬 ("Ab") is a person

 🔝🎮pronouns